preciofishbone/OmniaDocsG2/blocks/blocks-forms/index.rst

 Blocks for Forms
 ==============================

-There are two blocks that can only be used for Forms, available on Omnia 6.5 and later.
+There are two blocks that can only be used for Forms.
 Select block for more information:

 .. toctree::